monomelodies/monad/docs/components/index.md

 > point is, each 'item' is represented by a single model.

 The model itself is _not_ an object in the Angular-sense; it is pure EcmaScript.
-Apart from advantages induced by Angular itself (services are singletons, whereas models by definition aren't) this also forces you to keep any logic out of the models.
+Apart from advantages over Angular (services are singletons, whereas models by definition aren't) this also forces you to keep any logic out of the models.
 They are data containers and should not be concerned with any `$http`-like operations or any other external service.

 > In rare cases, of course, this might be necassary.
 That's fine; either just
->> write vanilla Javascript, or update your manager to handle it.
+> write vanilla Javascript, or update your manager to handle it.

-## Linking managers and models
+## Linking Managers and Models
+In order to properly return Models from a Manager instead of vanilla JSON, you'll need to transform the `$http` response.
+Of course you could do this manually, but that would suck.
+If your Manager extends the Monad default Manager in `services/Manager`, you'll get this out of the box for `$http`
+tranforms:

+    import {Manager as Base} from '/path/to/monad/src/services/Manager';

+    class Manager extends Base {

+    }

 Monad assumes a manager has a `model` property, that contains the model _prototype_.
 This is utilised for CRUD creation.
 Since Angular services are _singletons_, a model should define a static factory